juhanw/adaptive_koopman/README.md

 ## Overview of Project

 This code can be used to identidy unautonomous systems directly from data.
-The provided examples use a water network simulator "pystorm".
+The provided examples use a water network simulator pystorm (https://github.com/kLabUM/pystorms.git).

 Below are the names and descriptions of some of the included contents: